 How Weather And Climate Change Will Affect Your Business Or Occupation

 We are so focused on the physical impact of weather and climate change that many of us are oblivious to its indirect consequences that are much more serious than you may realize.
 I am referring to the economic implications in the very near future.

 More specifically, I am referring to the effect weather and climate change will have on the future and survival of many industries and related occupations.

-The devastating effect extreme and persisting changes in weather have on the agricultural sector, is highlighted on the news every year.
-Whether it is flooding or drought, the majority of countries throughout the world is feeling the strain on their agricultural sectors.
+The devastating effect extreme and persisting changes in weather have on the agricultural sector are highlighted on the news every year.
+Whether it is flooding or drought, the majority of countries throughout the world are feeling the strain on their agricultural sectors.